-I work as a photographer specialising botanical and garden photography but also have a keen interest in Architectural and still life work.
-I have worked for the ABC Garden magazine, several landscape planners and architects.
-Currently I work on assignments shooting for photo libraries, print and digital media.
+I work as a photographer specialising in botanical, garden and architectural photography with a keen interest in the art of still life.
+I have worked for the ABC Garden magazine, several landscape planners, architects and photo libraries for print and digital media.
 I have lectured at TAFF and at Private Colleges teaching Photoshop Illustrator and workflow systems.

 I am now resident in Launceston Tasmania and have recently established a print making and photo studio.